decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 that is supported.
 The `<SIOP Response>` will be signed and optionally encrypted and will be provided according to the requested response mode.

-This SIOP does not explicitly support any intermediate hubs or cloud agents, although the callback could be used to point to a hub/ cloud agent.
+This SIOP does not explicitly support any intermediate hubs or cloud agents.
 It is meant to be a protocol to exchange the DID.
-You could then interact with a cloud agent using the service endpoint.
+You could then interact with a hub/ cloud agent using the service endpoint in the DID Document.

 Unlike the Authorization Code Flow, SIOP will not return an access token to the RP.
 If this is desired, this could be achieved by following the aforementioned [CIBA]([https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html)